black0017/MedicalZooPytorch/manual/README.md

 ## Datasets

+In the **next version** we will provide datasets that will be directly downloaded from google drive for the medical decathlon challenge.
+Stay tuned.

 ### [2018 MICCAI Medical Segmentation Decathlon](http://medicaldecathlon.com/)

 Recent official results can be found [here](https://decathlon-10.grand-challenge.org/evaluation/results/).

 |Task|Data Info/ Modalities| Train/Test | Volume size | Classes | Dataset size (GB)|